creaven/miftree/Docs/Core/Mif.Tree.Node.md

 **property**

 * name        - node name.
 * openIcon    - css class for open icon.
 * closeIcon   - css class for close icon.
+* openIconUrl - url for open icon
+* closeIconUrl- url for close icon
 * cls         - extra css class addes to node wrapper.
 See also html node structure in Mif.Tree.Draw.
 * loadable    - Load nodes on expand using Mif.Tree.Node load method if node.state.loaded=false.
 * id          - id.
 If id exists, we can get node using Mif.id(node_id) function.

 **state**